Our systems detected an issue with your IP. If you think this is an error please submit your concerns via our contact form.

 OpRes planning improves day-to-day resilience for critical services as opposed to only preparing for traditional large-scale disruptions.

-UK Financial Services are already subject to OpRes regulations, and other countries around the world have followed suit or are preparing to do so.
+Financial Services in the UK, European Union, and Canada are already subject to OpRes regulations, and other regions around the world are expected to impose similar regulations.

 BCM vendors have specifically added “Operational Resilience” modules to their software suite to address this need.
 This includes enabling organizations to:

-"[OpRes] extends beyond business continuity and disaster recovery.
-Financial firms and FMIs must have robust plans in place to deliver essential services, no matter what the cause of the disruption.
-This includes man-made threats such as physical and cyber attacks, IT system outages and third-party supplier failure.
-And it also includes natural hazards such as fire, flood, severe weather and pandemic."
+Financial firms and Financial Market Infrastructures (FMIs) must have robust plans in place to deliver important business services, no matter the disruption.
+This includes man-made threats such as physical and cyberattacks, IT system outages and third-party supplier failure.
+It also includes natural hazards such as fire, flood, severe weather, and pandemic.”
+(Source: Bank of England, 2025)

-Organizations across all industries are scrambling to understand the potential and risks of AI, especially generative AI.
+Organizations across all industries are continuing to evaluate how they can better leverage AI to gain efficiencies while being aware of the potential risks.
 The BCM market is no different.
-Examples of potential enhancements that we expect will be (or already are) part of BCM product roadmaps include:
+Examples of AI-enabled enhancements that are already part of at least some BCM solutions include:

 Risks: